Isla Vista, California: Halloween in Isla Vista

 As the Halloween tradition grew, an increasing number of high school-aged students converged, leading to countermeasures to Halloween and generic partying in Isla Vista.
-In 1993 law enforcement drafted a "Five Year Plan" which included confiscation of dangerous costume props, restricted parking, zero tolerance for open alcohol on the street, increased ID checks to make sure alcohol consumers were at least 21, a strict noise ordinance, enforcement of drunk-in-public laws and restrictions on open kegs at parties.
+In 1993, law enforcement drafted a "Five Year Plan", which included confiscation of dangerous costume props, restricted parking, zero tolerance for open alcohol on the street, increased ID checks to make sure alcohol consumers were at least 21, a strict noise ordinance, enforcement of drunk-in-public laws and restrictions on open kegs at parties.
 Halloween remained Isla Vista's biggest annual event for many years, often drawing crowds of 20,000–40,000 people.
 Each year the crowds and people became more violent and assaultive toward law enforcement, increasing the strictness.
-The residents and students that reside in Isla Vista tended to have a negative view of the overcrowded event as visitors tended to litter and completely trashed the neighborhood, also making it impossible to find parking or even drive around anywhere.
+The residents and students who resided in Isla Vista tended to have a negative view of the overcrowded event, as visitors tended to litter, trashed the neighborhood, and made it impossible to find parking or even drive around.

 The rowdiness of the massive party culminated in a complete shut down starting circa 2014.
 Since then, Halloween in Isla Vista is a real life ghost town with 6 pm noise curfews, increased foot patrol, and many streets blocked off for non-residents.

 The explosive demonstrations of the 1960s changed the tenor of Isla Vista for a while and led to the establishment of the Isla Vista Foot Patrol, now a joint effort of Santa Barbara County Sheriff's Office Deputies, the University of California Police Department and the California Highway Patrol.
-Following the 2014 Deltopia riots, Isla Vista Foot Patrol will be implementing police body cameras by the end of 2015.
+Following the 2014 Deltopia riots, Isla Vista Foot Patrol implemented police body cameras by the end of 2015.